 That’s where Ling comes in.
 We’ve developed bite-sized lessons that won’t take more than 15 minutes out of your day.
 Our course starts with very basic Albanian and becomes more complex the further you progress.

 The Ling course is the base of the pyramid when it comes to language learning.
 Once you learn 500 words and phrases, you can begin reading and listening to content in the target language.
-Join 10 million others who have downloaded the app from the Playstore and start your Albanian learning language today
+Join 10 million others who have downloaded the app from the Play Store or App Store and start your Albanian learning language today!

 If you’re interested in more aspects of Albanian culture, check out our Albanian blog.
 I update the blog weekly, and we discuss everything from Albanian religion, to Albanian Geographical facts, to giving you a handy list of basic words and phrases.
 If you’re thinking of visiting Albania, the best website is from the UK government.
 They have travel advice which is constantly updated.